 Managing service expectations and defining the circumstances under which a service provider shall not be liable for outages or performance issues are recognized as extremely important for any service provider from a legal standpoint.
 A service-level agreement (SLA) is a contract between a service provider and its internal or external customers that seek to hedge against these issues by documenting what services the provider will furnish and defines the service standards that the provider is obligated to meet.
 Particular aspects of the service – quality, availability, responsibilities – are agreed on, between the service provider and the service user.
 The most common component of an SLA is that the services should be provided to the customer as agreed upon in the contract.
 For a service provider, the SLA is typically one of two foundational agreements it has with customers and is hence a very important document.

-2) While getting an agreement drafted, the service to be provided by the service provider shall be delved into, in detail and encapsulated by our professionals in the most easy and universal way possible to suit the needs of a broad variety of customers and provide for a well-drafted standard agreement.
+2) While getting an agreement drafted, the service to be provided by the terms on which the service provider must provide the service shall be delved into, in detail and encapsulated by our professionals in the most easy and universal way possible to suit the needs of a broad variety of customers and provide for a well-drafted standard agreement.

 As it can be appreciated, time taken for contract drafting depend largely on the complexities of the subject matter covered.
 But on an average, we conclude the process within 04 to 07 working days.